Justin Fields Player Prop Bets for NFL Week 6 | Chicago vs. Green Bay 10/17/2021

 - Fields has passed for 458 yards (91.6 per game) while completing 51.4% of his passes (37-for-72), with one touchdown and two interceptions.

-- He has added 59 rushing yards on 20 carries with one touchdown, averaging 11.8 yards per game.
+- He also has 59 rushing yards on 20 carries (plus one rushing touchdown), averaging 11.8 yards per game on the ground.

-- The Bears have thrown the football in 45.0% of their plays from scrimmage this year while running the ball 55.0% of the time.
-This offensive attack ranks 30th in the NFL in points scored.
+- The Bears, who rank 30th in the NFL in points scored, have dropped back to pass 45.0% of the time while running the ball 55.0% of the time.

 - Fields accounts for 19.4% of his team's red zone plays, with seven of his 72 pass attempts coming from inside the opponent's 20-yard line.